nsacyber/HIRS/tools/tcg_eventlog_tool/README.md

 2. Has a TPM 1.2 or 2.0 that has been activated prior to the current boot.
 3. Has a TCG aware OS (Most flavors of Linux and Windows 10).

-The defualt locations for the TCG Event Log are:
+The default locations for the TCG Event Log are:
 * Windows:  C:\Windows\Logs\MeasuredBoot\
 * Linux:    /sys/kernel/security/tpm0/    with a default name of "binary_bios_measurements"